BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 # BlackbirdSQL DDEX 2.0 .NET Data Provider

-This is a straight pull from FirebirdSQL.
+This package is still under developemnt.

 The original DDEX data tool has been re-implemented with minor changes to the underlying `FirebirdSql.Data.FirebirdClient` code, purely for debugging.</br>
 A new data tool implementing DDEX 2.0, `BlackbirdSql.VisualStudio.Ddex`, has been added.</br>